Linux Flashing Guide

 - The Scatter file contains the definition of your Gemini partition, based on your selection.
 This needs to be copied into the firmware folder

-- The optional Linux module (Debian, Sailfish or Debian+Sailfish) contains the additional Linux firmware.
-This needs to be unzipped into the firmware folder
+- The optional Linux module (Debian, Sailfish 3.0 Beta for Gemini Community Edition, or Kali Linux) contains the additional Linux firmware.
+This needs to be unzipped inside the firmware folder

 You should end up with the extracted Base firmware folder, containing also the scatter file and the unzipped optional Linux module.